 Moderator: Barbara Rimkunas, Historian, Exeter Historical Society

-In light of the recent national events, we will have use this Fireside Chat to discuss recent events and spend time healing.
-The goal of the night is to allow our community a sacred space to share thoughts and to perhaps become enlightened by new thoughts, and to at best we can spark the minds of the community to unite and lift each other up.
+In light of national events, we used this Fireside Chat to discuss recent events and spend time healing.
+The goal of the night was to allow our community a sacred space to share thoughts, to perhaps become enlightened by new thoughts, and at best to spark the minds of the community to unite and lift each other up.